about the charity

 The trustees are:

-Margaret Jones, Sue Peasland, Peter Nightingale, Ben Leadsom (acting chair), Jackie Dunn (treasurer), Cllr Mary Markham, Charles Manners and Jez Hatton.
+Margaret Jones, Sue Peasland, Ben Leadsom (chair), Jackie Dunn (treasurer), Cllr Mary Markham, Charles Manners, Peter Warner and Maria Arce Moreira.

 Hope Enterprises is a wholly owned trading arm of Northampton Hope with a separate board, fully accountable to the Hope Centre (see its website) also chaired by the chair of the Hope charity Board.